cloudfoundry-community/node-cfenv/README.md

   Note that the `url` and `urls` properties of the returned object are not based on the vcap `application` object, when running locally.

   This option property is ignored if not running locally.

+* `vcapFile` - provide the same function as the `vcap` option, but instead of setting the option value to an object, you set it to the name of a JSON file, which will be parsed and used as the `vcap` option value is used, as described above.

+  When both `vcap` and `vcapFile` options are provided, the values in `vcap` are ignored.

+  This option property is ignored if not running locally.